mhalqahtani/matchFinderFinalVersiontset/README.md

 Through the Java command line, Our project uses the API-FOOTBALL from the Rapid website to fetch live football match data for major leagues.
 Using the Observer design pattern, updates are sent to users via SMS via the Twilio API.
 The Abstract Factory pattern is used for creating observers, enhancing modularity and extensibility.

-Creational design patterns are a category of design patterns that deal with object creation mechanisms.
-They provide ways to instantiate objects in a manner suitable to the situation.
-The primary goal of creational design patterns is to provide more flexibility in the creation of objects while promoting code reuse and system scalability.

-## Abstract Factory Pattern is one of the creational design patterns and provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+ Abstract Factory Pattern is one of the creational design patterns and provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 So we implemented the Abstract Factory pattern on our project to make the creation of objects more flexible while promoting code reuse and system scalability.
 Abstract Subject Interface

 The Subject interface defines the contract for subjects. and it declared the following methods: